fbpx

 • partnering with the larger community as a center of the church’s learning, training, action, and witness, etc.

-If you would like more information about the Green Seminary Initiative at MTS, contact co-chair Nathan Brasfield.
+If you would like more information about the Creation Care Committee at MTS, contact co-chair Nathan Brasfield.

 The 2021 Ingram Lectures with Dr. Valerie Bridgeman